 The University of Missouri offers a variety of study abroad options at the University of Alicante in Alicante, Spain.
-Students can choose semester or year-long programs in which they will not only be immersed in Spanish culture but also in the society of international students and travelers living in Spain.
+You can choose semester or year-long programs in which you will not only be immersed in Spanish culture but also in the society of international students and travelers living in Spain.
 The University of Alicante hosts many international exchange programs with universities all over the world.

 There are several options from which to select courses:

 With its palm tree- and shop-lined streets, Alicante is one of the best known towns along the Costa Blanca.
 This lively Spanish town has miles and miles of sandy beaches, as well as a mild climate.
-This area has been inhabited for more than 7,000 years.
-Some of the more famous cultures to call Alicante home include the Greeks, Romans, Visgoths and Carthaginians.
+This area has been inhabited for more than 7,000 years, and famous cultures like the Greeks, Romans, Visgoths and Carthaginians have all called Alicante home.
 In fact, it was the Carthaginian general Hamilcar Barca who established the fortified settlement of Akra Leuka where Alicante stands today.
 The Esplanada de Espana has 6.5 million marble floor tiles and is truly a site to visit.
 Alicante also has dozens of museums and cathedrals, as well as the Castle of Santa Barbara.
 Sports fans will have plenty of opportunities to watch football (soccer to Americans), basketball and the Volvo Ocean Race.

 In addition to the program costs paid to MU, you will have expenses associated with international travel and living abroad.
 The amounts listed are estimated costs based on current exchange rates and on the information provided to us by your host institution and past participants.
 Depending on your personal spending habits, you may spend more or less than the figures provided.